Seal of Dane County County of Dane

 Last year the Greater Madison Metropolitan Organization (MPO) did a study of EV charging infrastructure in Dane County and our work will build on that analysis.

-We will focus urban and suburban multifamily areas, rural areas and multimodal hubs across the county.
-We expect to install a mix of Level 2, Level 2.5 and DCFC EV charging stations that will expedite EV adoption across our communities, which will lead to improvements in air quality and public health, lower transportation costs and reduced greenhouse gas emissions.
+The stations we install will remove barriers for renters and others who lack access to affordable EV charging.
+This will expedite EV adoption across our communities, which will lead to improvements in air quality and public health, lower transportation costs and reduced greenhouse gas emissions.

 And at every stage we will maximize opportunities to educate the public on the benefits of EVs, to create family-sustaining jobs in the clean fuel industry, to maximize equity and Justice40 priorities, and to showcase a new standard for reliable, safe and accessible EV charging in our communities.
 Charge Up Dane County will expedite Dane County’s transition to an equitable clean fuel future.